davidezanella/recipes-alexa-skill/data/nlu.md

 ## intent:get_recipe_ingredients
 - Tell me the ingredients
+- Tell me the ingredients needed by the first one
 - Explain the ingredients
+- Explain the ingredients needed for the first one
 - Ingredients needed?
 - What are the ingredients?
 - What are its ingredients?
 - Its ingredients?
 - tell me the ingredients of the third one
+- tell me about the ingredients required by the third one
+- tell me about the ingredients required
 - the ingredients for the second one?
 - What do I need for the first recipe?
 - What are the ingredients for the second one?